Robert Maynard Hutchins: Educational theory

 After proving that they have the necessary education to become a part of the republic of learning and of the political republic, the student may enter the work world or continue his or her formal education at the University.
 Once departing from formal education, a lifetime of learning follows for the citizens of Utopia.
 They visit centers of learning to explore and discuss ideas and analyze great works.
 These centers of learning are residential institutions where citizens go during what Americans would traditionally think of as vacation time.
 If they choose to matriculate to University, students begin to specialize, but they do not study collection of data, technical training, or solutions to immediate practical problems, but rather they explore the intellectual ideas specific to their chosen field.
 Here, students study in much less formal situations but with no less vigor.
 During their initial schooling and college, students had to prove that they could learn independently; if they then chose to attend a University, they were expected to make effective use of those skills.

 In addition to Hutchins's belief that school should pursue intellectual ideas rather than practical, he also believed that schools should not teach a specific set of values.
 "It is not the object of a college to make its students good, because the college cannot do it; if it tries to do it, it will fail; it will weaken the agencies that should be discharging this responsibility, and it will not discharge its own responsibility."
 The schools should not be in the business of teaching students what is right and just; it should be in the business of helping students make their own determinations.

-Critics will point out that the great books do not have one answer to what justice is or isn't.
+Critics will point out that the great books do not have one answer to what justice is or is not.
 In fact, there are many contradictory answers to this question.
 But what some see as a weakness, Hutchins sees as a strength.
 Hutchins asserts that students should be exposed to these conflicting ideas so that they may weigh and balance them in their own minds, boiling down the arguments and synthesizing a view of their own.
 In this way, and only in this way, can students learn what justice, beauty, and good really are.